Gunby Hadath: Early life

-Hadath's father dies when he is two, and after initially attending a Dame school, he was sent to the Clergy Orphan School at St Thomas Hill in Canterbury, where the 1881 census found him registered as a scholar.
+Hadath's father died when he is two, and after initially attending a Dame school, he was sent to the Clergy Orphan School at St Thomas Hill in Canterbury, where the 1881 census found him registered as a scholar.
 He was athletic, and like the hero of one of his own school stories, was Captain of the school.
 He matriculated for Cambridge in October 1889 and was admitted as a resident student to Peterhouse College on 2 October 1889.
-At Cambridge he continuing his sporting career and earned his college colours for rugby, soccer, and cricket.
+At Cambridge, he continuing his sporting career and earned his college colours for rugby, soccer, and cricket.
 He was awarded his BA in 1892, and began a career as a schoolmaster.